An Overview of Annual Compliance for Producer Companies

 The Ministry of Corporate Affairs has put in place specific procedures and mandates to which all companies are required to adhere.
 Non-compliance can often lead to incurring heavy fines and other penalties.
 Mentioned below are some penalties that producer companies can incur for non-compliance with the MCA mandates:

 Every producer company must ensure that they are fully compliant with the mandates set out by the Ministry of Corporate Affairs.
 Adherence to the annual compliances and other requirements is imperative not only to avoid heavy fines and other penalties but also to increase transparency and credibility of the business of the company.
 However, keeping a check on all the annual compliances can be a daunting and taxing endeavour.
 The expert team of professionals at Corpbiz has a proven record of helping many producer companies become MCA compliant.
-Corpbiz shall help your company with every Compliance involved, from the preparation of necessary documents to filing requisite forms with the MCA within the prescribed period of time and avoid incurring unnecessary fines and penalties.
+Corpbiz shall help your company with every Compliance involved, from the preparation of necessary necessary papers to filing requisite forms with the MCA within the prescribed period of time and avoid incurring unnecessary fines and penalties.